• Skip to primary navigation

 • Priority will be given to projects engaging with and involving local communities.

-• This Pollinators for Texas project does not support funding for advertising, individuals, transportation, political events or fundraisers of any kind.
+• Pollinators for Texas funds cannot be used to support funding for advertising, individuals, transportation, political events or fundraisers of any kind.

 • All applicants must provide a long-term maintenance and care plan for their project.
 Funding from the project may be spent on irrigation/care as needed.
 Project budgets will be reviewed with impacts prioritized.